psudmant/RD_pipelines/ref_prep/README.md

   * SUNK identification
   * DTS window creation

+This has been tested successfully on hg38 and Clint_PTRv1 with contigs < 10 kbp removed.

 ## Quick start
 Setup `config.yaml` with a reference name and paths to a masked and unmasked reference fasta files and their fai index files.